Your Ultimate Holiday Checklist

 DownloadWhat documents do I need for my holiday?

-- Passport – email yourself a photo of it too, just in case
+- Passport – email yourself a photo of it too, or keep a copy on your smartphone, just in case.

-- Driver’s licence (and car hire details if using)
+- Driver’s licence (and car hire details, if necessary).

-- Travel insurance documents, including your EHIC/GHIC card if travelling in Europe.
+- Your EHIC/GHIC card if travelling in Europe.

 What should I pack in my hand luggage?